ac-rad/transpnerf/README.md

 # TranspNeRF: Neural Radiance Fields for Transparent Objects
-University of Toronto Engineering Science Thesis, April 2024 Nicole Streltsov
+University of Toronto Engineering Science Thesis, April 2024, Nicole Streltsov

 This project is built on [NeRFStudio](https://github.com/nerfstudio-project/nerfstudio).

 ## Brief Overview

-TODO
+TranspNeRF builds off the Nerfacto method as a baseline and adds ray bending to better mimic how light behaves when striking transparent objects.
+After rays are created from the camera centres, the reflected rays are calculated starting from the surface of the object.
+During training, the radiance of the field outputs are modified with a Fresnel constant to model the refractive effect.
+This requires the index of refraction (an input variable) and the first refracted ray.
+These modifications aim to improve the reconstruction of transparent objects by reducing noise.

 ## Quickstart